 Hire our skilled professionals at Tapis André Viau

 Choosing and installing vinyl flooring can be tough.
 If you are a do-it-yourselfer and have the time and tools to complete this project on your own, it is possible with a bit of effort.
 However, make sure you know what you’re doing.
+If you’d like to install your floor yourself, you can refer to our guide to installing vinyl flooring.
+We share our tips and advice to help you get the most out of your project.

 With over 60 years of experience, we have mastered the art of installing linoleum, vinyl, floating and laminate flooring at Tapis André Viau.